alephcloud/hs-configuration-tools/README.md

 Installation
 ============

-Assuming that you have a recent version verison of `GHC` and `Cabal` installed in your system this package can be install from [Hackage](http://hackage.haskell.org/) via
+Assuming that you have a recent version version of `GHC` and `Cabal` installed in your system this package can be install from [Hackage](http://hackage.haskell.org/) via